 Cranberry and UTI

-Cranberry supplements - Avoiding risks in a natural way
+Cranberry supplements - Avoiding UTI's risks in a natural way

 If the UTI is not treated on time it can cause pyelonephritis, intrauterine growth restriction, preeclampsia, preterm delivery and cesarean delivery.
 The UTI can be cured with antibiotics but since it is much better not to take any antibiotics during pregnancy, many studies have been researching the cranberry as a natural way of preventing asymptomatic bacteriuria during pregnancy (8).
 Some studies have found a decrease between 41-57% in the ITU incidence in pregnant women taking cranberries as a treatment during pregnancy (5).